sakib-ar/Apna-College-C-Course/README.md

 # Apna College C Programming
-Welcome to the C Language Tutorial for Beginners GitHub repo.<br>
+Welcome to Apna College C Course GitHub repo.<br>
 This repository is a companion to my free and complete C Programming course on YouTube by Apna College.
 Whether you're a total beginner or brushing up your skills, this repo will help you practice and deepen your understanding of the C language.

 # 🔗 Course Link